Masaku12/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Directory: 0x01-python-if_else_loops_functions
 File: 2-print_alphabet.py

-3. When I was having that alphabet soup, I never thought that it would pay off mandatory
+## 3. When I was having that alphabet soup, I never thought that it would pay off

 Score: 50.0% (Checks completed: 100.0%)
 Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.